Large smooth twins from short lattice vectors: Introduction

 In 1991, during what can be considered the golden age of integer factorisation, Schnorr~\cite{schnorr1991factoring} proposed a factoring method\footnote{Which was independently analysed by Adleman~\cite{adleman1995factoring}} based on solving the closest vector problem in the so-called \emph{prime number lattice}.
 While his strategy looked promising, the growing and necessary lattice dimension when you increase the input integer provides an obstruction to the feasibility of the algorithm.
 As a result, it did not compete with other factoring algorithms such as the number field sieve~\cite{lenstra1993development}.

-Many modern integer factorisation techniques rely heavily on the use of smooth integers.
-These are integers with only small prime factors.
-We quantify this properly to say that an integer $n$ is $B$-smooth if $p \mid n$ $\Rightarrow$ $p \leq B$ for all primes $p$.
-We refer to Granville's survey~\cite{granville2008smooth} for the factoring relevance of these integers and beyond.
+Many modern integer factoring techniques use smooth integers which are integers with only small prime factors.
+We quantify this properly to say that an integer $n$ is $B$-smooth if $p \mid n$ $\Rightarrow$ $p \leq B$ for all primes $p$, where we refer to $B$ as the \emph{smoothness bound}.
+We refer to\iffullversion~Granville's survey \fi~\cite{granville2008smooth} for the factoring relevance of these integers and beyond.

 Recently the problem of finding pairs of consecutive smooth integers, which we call smooth twins, has attracted attention.
 The primary relevance of these smooth twins comes from isogeny-based cryptography.
-Certain cryptosystems, including the original versions of SQIsign~\cite{SQISign,luca2022new} and a variant of POK{\'E}~\cite{basso2025poke,santos2024finding}, either work with large smooth twins whose sum is prime or a small variant of this.
+Certain cryptosystems, including the original versions of SQIsign~\cite{SQISign,luca2022new} and a variant of POK{\'E}~\cite{basso2025poke,santos2024finding}, either work with large smooth twins whose sum is prime or a small variant of this. \iffullversion \else To formalise this, we call a pair of consecutive integers $(r,r+1)$ a \emph{$B$-smooth twin} if their product $r \cdot (r+1)$ is $B$-smooth and drop $B$ from this notation when it is implicit from the context.
+We call a $B$-smooth twin \emph{strictly} $B$-smooth if it is not $(B-1)$-smooth. \fi

-We formalise the definition of $B$-smooth twins.
+\iffullversion We formalise the definition of $B$-smooth twins.

-\begin{definition} We call a pair of consecutive integers $(r,r+1)$ a \emph{$B$-smooth twin} if their product, $r \cdot (r+1)$, is $B$-smooth and drop $B$ from this definition when it is polynomial in $\log(r)$.
+\begin{definition} We call a pair of consecutive integers $(r,r+1)$ a \emph{$B$-smooth twin} if their product, $r \cdot (r+1)$, is $B$-smooth and drop $B$ from this definition when it is implicit from the context.
 When $B$ is included we call it the \emph{smoothness bound}.
-We call a $B$-smooth twin \emph{strictly} $B$-smooth if it is not $(B-1)$-smooth. \end{definition} It is known that the set of $B$-smooth twins is finite~\cite{Stormer}.
-By solving exponentially many Pell equations in $B$ one can find all such twins.
-This has been done for $B = 100$~\cite{luca2011largest} and heuristically for $B = 113$~\cite{BSIDH} -- the largest of these twins have $64$ and $75$ bits (respectively).
-We give terminology for the largest $B$-smooth twin.
+We call a $B$-smooth twin \emph{strictly} $B$-smooth if it is not $(B-1)$-smooth. \end{definition} \fi

+It is known that the set of $B$-smooth twins is finite~\cite{Stormer} and one can find all such twins by solving exponentially many Pell equations in $B$.
+This has been done for $B = 100$~\cite{luca2011largest} and heuristically for $B = 113$~\cite{BSIDH} -- the largest of these twins have $64$ and $75$ bits (respectively). \iffullversion We give terminology for the largest $B$-smooth twin. \else We call the largest $B$-smooth twin an \emph{optimal twin}.
+In the other direction, for an input bit size $b$, the \emph{optimal smoothness bound} is the smallest smoothness bound $B$ such that there is a $b$-bit $B$-smooth twin. \fi

-\begin{definition} We call the largest $B$-smooth twin an \emph{optimal} twin.
-In the other direction, for an input bit size $b$, the \emph{optimal smoothness bound} is the smallest smoothness bound $B$ such that there is a $B$-smooth twin $(r,r+1)$ with $r > 2^{b-1}$. \end{definition}
+\iffullversion \begin{definition} We call the largest $B$-smooth twin an \emph{optimal} twin.
+In the other direction, for an input bit size $b$, the \emph{optimal smoothness bound} is the smallest smoothness bound $B$ such that there is a $B$-smooth twin $(r,r+1)$ with $r > 2^{b-1}$. \end{definition} \fi